 Breathing hard, the boy glanced down.
 So that was it.
 He was sitting in a puddle.

 He scrambled to a standing position and immediately collapsed again.
 His legs began trembling, and a feeling similar to the one you get while standing too near a fireplace shot up the entire left side of his body—multiplied by ten.
 The part of his stomach that Captain Bonny had stabbed started to throb in a dull, irritating way that made him grit his teeth.
 He would not succumb to the pain.

 Dazed, he tried to remember what had happened.

 He had been fighting Jimmy—no—Hook.
 The blaggard had planned to attack the Indians with weaponry from London, his way of passage being...

-"The orb!"
-Peter muttered under his breath, winded as he tried again to stand.
+"The orb," Peter muttered under his breath, winded as he tried again to stand.
 This time the pain subsided a little, and he felt a tingling sensation go through his mind.
 Magic.
-Tree-spirit magic.
+Tree-spirit magic was healing him, slowly.

 A musical sound startled him.
 It was coming from his coat pocket.

 "Tink!"
 Peter remembered, and carefully plucked the tiny, flickering tree-spirit from the pocket, holding her up to his eyeline.
 "Tinkerbell?"

 For an agonizing moment the miniature silver-and-blue form did not move.
 Then her voice chimed in his mind, faint and weak.

 "Peter...where are we?"